read-write-web/banana-wiki/Scripting-with-Ammonite.md

 So here we can think of `cache.getPointed(webId)` as returning a Future `PointedGraphWeb`.
 This `PointedWebGraph` web is streamed using `|`  (in the future) to the jump function, which outputs a `Seq[Future[PointedGraphWeb]]`.
 This is the passed (in the future) via '||' (ie. `flatMap`) to the `sequenceNoFail` method, which transforms that output into a new Future of Sequences which replaces the previous ones, placing us now at the outer edge of the future, as all the previous futures have to be finished before the results of that outer future can be collected with `|?|`.

 We may want to improve this by following `rdfs:seeAlso` links or links to `foaf:Groups` as those may be where the return links have been placed.
+Actually, I urge the reader to try that and find out how difficult this Future based monadic programing starts becomeing.

 ### Limitations